Pipeline development is important for the future of the Barnett Shale and the U.S. energy supply.

 Texas law requires contractors and homeowners to call their local One-Call Center by dialing 811 to have the location of underground utilities marked before starting an excavation project.
 Pipeline companies actively participate in the One-Call system and promote Texas One-Call laws through education and communication programs.
 Pipeline companies also host meetings and send information by mail to those who live and work near their pipelines.

 As the Barnett Shale plays a larger role in onshore U.S. natural gas production, the need for additional gathering and transportation pipelines will increase.
 We all have a stake in ensuring reliable, affordable gas supplies.
-Pipelines are public infrastructure that benefit each of us and are a vital component in the U.S. energy portfolio.
+Pipelines are public infrastructure that benefits each of us and are a vital component in the U.S. energy portfolio.
 As residents of the Barnett Shale region, we need to understand the facts about pipelines, their safety record, and the role they play in the economic development of our community and our country.